LeoAJ/leoaj.github.com/about.md

 I am also a good problem solver, capable of handling multi-tasks, self-motivated, hard working and a good team member.

+## Current Position: Software Engineer at PayPal

+I am in the platform service team to develop and implement developer portal for PayPal.

+## Experience:

-## Current Position: UI platform engineer at HP
+### UI platform engineer at HP

-I am in the team called CCUE (Converged Cloud User Experience), we are building enterprise cloud platform/application.
+I was in the team called CCUE (Converged Cloud User Experience), we were building enterprise cloud platform/application.
 CCUE is a cloud portal framework that other cloud related services can build their basis/foundation sellable client cloud portal.

 These are the tasks that I have been working on: